How Essential Oils and Your Dentist Can Treat Receding Gums

 How Your Dentist Can Help

 If your gums are starting to recede, don’t ignore it.
 Like tooth enamel, once your gum tissue begins to recede it can’t grow back.
 This is why treating receding gums, and stopping their recession as fast as you can, is important.
 Gum recession has the potential to lead to tooth loss, so it’s essential to discuss your receding gums with your dentist.
-There are two common solutions your dentist can offer you to treat receding gums include:
+There are a few common solutions your dentist can offer you to treat receding gums include:

-Why Essential Oils are Effective
+Why Essential Oils Can Be Effective

 - • Frankincense – Frankincense essential oil has antiseptic properties that make it a natural solution to fighting the bacteria in the mouth that can cause plaque, tooth decay, and bad breath while supporting healthy gums.

-- • Sage – Sage oil has strong antibacterial, antiviral and antifungal properties that destroy and prevents the growth of bacteria in our mouths.
+- • Sage – Sage oil has strong antibacterial, antiviral, and antifungal properties that destroy and prevents the growth of bacteria in our mouths.
 This essential oil also accelerates wound healing and prevents swollen and bleeding gums.

 - • Lemon – Lemon oil can help prevent receding gums and tooth decay by fighting bacteria.
 This oil also has properties known to stimulate tissue formation and can support healthy gums.